jfbu/texdimens/texdimens/README.md

    an output `D` such that `Duu` is the first "virtually attainable" TeX dimension *beyond* `\maxdimen`.
 Hence `Duu` will trigger on use "Dimension too large error".
-3. For some units the "down" and "up" macros may trigger "Dimension too large" during their execution if used with an input very close to `\maxdimen` (i.e. a few dozens `sp`'s away but we have not tabulated yet the exact limits).
+3. Again for the `dd`, `nc` and `in` units, both the "down" and "up" macros will trigger "Dimension too large" during their execution if used with an input equal to (or sufficiently close to `\maxdimen`.

 `\texdiminpt{<dim. expr.>}`